DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-006-trust-metric.md

 A trust metric store should be created with a DB that has persistent storage so it can save history data across node executions.
 All trust metrics instantiated by the store will be created with the provided TrustMetricConfig configuration.

-When you attempt to fetch the trust metric for a peer, and an entry does not exist in the trust metric store, a new metric is automatically created and the entry made within the store.
+When you attempt to fetch the trust metric for a peer, and an entry does not exist in the trust metric store, a new metric is automatically created and the entry is made within the store.

-In additional to the fetching method, GetPeerTrustMetric, the trust metric store provides a method to call when a peer has disconnected from the node.
+In addition to the fetching method, GetPeerTrustMetric, the trust metric store provides a method to call when a peer has disconnected from the node.
 This is so the metric can be paused (history data will not be saved) for periods of time when the node is not having direct experiences with the peer.

 ```go
 // TrustMetricStore - Manages all trust metrics for peers